developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutAdvancedScanningAPI/index.md

 10. Now we need to use the `onOpened` method to get a reference to the [EMDKManager](/emdk-for-android/7-5/api/core/EMDKManager).
 The [EMDKListener](/emdk-for-android/7-5/api/core/EMDKManager-EMDKListener) interface will trigger this event when the EMDK is ready to be used.
 The [EMDKListener](/emdk-for-android/7-5/api/core/EMDKManager-EMDKListener) interface must be implemented in order to get a reference to the EMDKManager APIs.
 This event will pass the EMDKManager instance and we assign it to the global variable `emdkManager` that we created in the earlier steps.
 We have used that instance to get an instance of [Barcode Manager](/emdk-for-android/7-5/api/barcode/BarcodeManager) to enable scanning.

-    Once that is done, we need to get all the scanner devices that a Symbol Android device supports with the default one selected first using `enumerateScannerDevices()` that we will declare in the next step.
+    Once that is done, we need to get all the scanner devices that a Zebra Android device supports with the default one selected first using `enumerateScannerDevices()` that we will declare in the next step.
 We are not calling `initializeScanner()` and `setProfile` methods here as we have already called them in the device selection spinner listener.

 	> Note:
     > Rename the argument of `onOpened` method from `arg0` to `emdkManager`